swest06/repo-explorer/README.md

 ## REPO-EXPLORER

-An simple to user search engine for code repositories.
+An simple to use search engine for code repositories.

 ## Technologies:
   React,